For all history lovers out there, here are my top history podcasts.

 Sidedoor opens up the listener to a part of history through artifacts often skipped even by history lovers.

 Mike Rowe means business when it comes to this podcast and his brief but direct approach to storytelling.

 His podcast covers the historical working class adventures of America.

 Each episode only lasts ten minutes making it much shorter than most podcasts might be.
 As you might have guessed this makes it incredibly easy to listen to.

-The Way I heard it fuses history in much more of a personal way with its conversational tone and approachability for anyone who loves history or maybe even just a good story.
+The Way I Heard It fuses history in a much more personal way with its conversational tone and approachability for anyone who loves history or maybe even just a good story.

 Oh!
 Almost forgot, I am also addicted to green tea and Harry Potter.